 - [5] The question that I must determine is whether the Lobbyist contravened ss.
-3(1) and 4(1) of the LRA by inaccurate information on his return relating to purported lobbying activity on behalf of Hollyburn Properties Ltd. ("Hollyburn") (Registration ID 253404). - [6] Section 3(1) of the LRA reads as follows: - 3(1) Within 10 days after entering into an undertaking to lobby on behalf of a client, a consultant lobbyist must file with the registrar a return in the prescribed form and containing the information required by section 4. - [7] Section 4(1) reads as follows: - 4(1) Each return filed under section 3 must include the following information, as applicable: - (a) the name and business address of the designated filer, and whether he or she is a consultant lobbyist or the designated filer for an in-house lobbyist: - (b) if the return is filed by a consultant lobbyist,
+3(1) and 4(1) of the LRA by supplying inaccurate information on his return relating to purported lobbying activity on behalf of the Canadian Manufacturers and Exporters ("CME") (Registration ID 56739). - [6] Section 3(1) of the LRA reads as follows: - 3(1) Within 10 days after entering into an undertaking to lobby on behalf of a client, a consultant lobbyist must file with the registrar a return in the prescribed form and containing the information required by section 4. - [7] Section 4(1) reads as follows: - 4(1) Each return filed under section 3 must include the following information, as applicable: - (a) the name and business address of the designated filer, and whether he or she is a consultant lobbyist or the designated filer for an in-house lobbyist;